-The presence of a pro-democratic ethos is particularly evident in the party's favourable stance towards Swiss style direct democracy.
-This can be seen most adequately in their attitude towards the European Union.
+The presence of a pro-democratic ethos is particularly evident in the party's stance regarding Swiss style direct democracy.
+This can be seen most adequately in their position on Estonia's membership in the European Union.
+This can be seen most adequately in their position in Estonia's membership in the European Union.
 Vasilopoulou (2009) points out that Euroscepticism is not a monolithic entity and identifies three types of Euroscepticism: rejecting, conditional, and compromising.
-This article places EKRE between the conditional and rejecting categories Euroscepticism.
-EKRE does not directly advocate for Estonia leaving the EU, rather, they would like to let the Estonian people decide if Estonia should remain in the union.
-In April of 2017 at the party conference, where Chairman Mart Helme was re-elected by an overwhelming majority, the congress called for Estonian citizens to have a say on their country's membership in the EU (Cavegn, 2017).
-Sovereignty is the primary issue that EKRE takes with the EU, especially when it comes to the migrant crisis, security related issues, and non-Estonians in Estonia.
+This article places EKRE between the conditional and rejecting categories of Euroscepticism.
+While being highly critical, EKRE does not directly advocate for Estonia leaving the EU.
+Rather, they would like to give the Estonian people a chance to decide their future in the EU.
+In April of 2017 at the party congress, where Chairman Mart Helme was re-elected by an overwhelming majority, the congress called on Estonian citizens to have a say on their country's membership in the EU (Cavegn, 2017).
+Sovereignty is the primary issue that EKRE takes with the EU, especially when it comes to the migrant crisis, security issues, and the presence of non-Estonians in Estonia.
+The congress, in its call for the Estonian people to reassess EU membership, advocates for the preservation of 'Estonianness' and for the guarantee of well-being for Estonia's indigenous population (Cavegn, 2017).